dortania/OpenCore-Legacy-Patcher/docs/FAQ.md

 ## Why are the settings not "saving"?

 OpenCore Legacy Patcher is a config build tool and as such the user interface always reverts to safe defaults, the user interface therefore **does not** reflect the status of settings.
+Settings are accounted for and saved by the OpenCore building process and you will always have to build OpenCore again after settings change.

-Settings are saved to a config.plist file inside your EFI partition when building OpenCore.
-You will always have to build OpenCore again after settings change.
+Settings are saved to a config.plist file inside your EFI partition.

 ## Can I use OTA updates?